0HugoHu/ECE564-AssetMgmt/README.md

 </table>

 ### 5. Search

+The search feature is engineered to process keyword inputs and retrieve corresponding assets that match the criteria.

 - The search functionality within the app is designed with dual scope for user convenience:
     - **Overall**: Allows users to search across all available content.